How can we help you today?

 Step 5: Compress or reduce file size

 If the error appears during an upload, try reducing the file size or changing the file format.
-Consider using free online tools, such as compressor.io or Compress a PDF by Adobe, or built-in compression software to reduce the size of your files, making it easier for the server to process them.
+Consider using free online tools, such as compressor.io or Adobe’s Compress a PDF, or built-in compression software to reduce the size of your files, making them easier for the server to process.

 Upload one file at a time if possible.
 Servers often limit upload size and request length.
 Exceeding those limits can result in the request being rejected.

-If the page loads correctly in another browser, incognito mode, or on a different device, the issue is likely tied to settings or data in your original browser.
+If the page loads correctly in incognito mode, in private browsing mode, in another browser, or on a different device, the issue is likely tied to settings or data in your original browser.
+If the error continues and you manage the website, form, or integration, the issue may involve how requests are being sent or validated.

 What a 400 Bad Request means for website, form, and API owners